zerotier/terraform-multicloud-quickstart/README.md

 ## More IP addresses!

-Because ZeroTier behaves like a flat ethernet segment, we can assign multiple IP addresses to the interfaces, just like we would on a regular network.
+Because ZeroTier behaves like a flat ethernet segment, we can assign multiple IP addresses to an interfaces, just like on a physical ethernet network.

 ```
 someara@aws:~$ ip -4 addr